phpMv/ubiquity/docs/security/index.rst

 .. image:: /_static/images/security/bases/frm-user.png
    :class: bordered

-.. tip:: The CRUD controllers automatically integrate this client-side validation using the Validators attached to the members of the models.
+.. note:: The CRUD controllers automatically integrate this client-side validation using the Validators attached to the members of the models.

 .. code-block:: php